Capital-intensive operations

 How much larger a loss becomes when no decision governance architecture structures the response to a triggering event.

-One breach
+One gap

 Same structural gap.
 Same location.
-Every environment studied
+Every environment studied.

 Sector, geography, leadership level, analytical maturity, and resource availability make no material difference.